contact us Contact Us Today! call us Contact Us Now!

 Understanding More About Your Situation

 Workplace accidents range in severity, but one thing remains the same, and that is that most employees are entitled to workers’ compensation when injured on the job.
 If you have an injury or illness from a previous incident, you can often still receive compensation to the degree to which the condition is worsened.
 If the employee sustains a separate injury, that separate injury also often qualifies the individual for compensation.
-When you’re injured on the job, it may help you to understand your rights by speaking with an attorney.
-Contact a workers’ compensation lawyer in Buffalo, NY today so they can tell you when workers comp will offer a settlement.

-Buffalo Workers’ Compensation Law Statistics
+Buffalo Workers’ Compensation Statistics

 According to the data from U.S. Bureau of Labor Statistics, “Of the 129,000 private industry injury and illness cases reported in New York, 90,100 were of a more severe nature, involving days away from work, job transfer, or restriction—commonly referred to as DART cases.”